Avichai98/Communication-ltd/README.md

    ```

 4. **Init DB**

+   Create DB with the name 'communication_ltd'

    Then visit `http://localhost:3000/api/init-db` to create the database tables.

 5. **Access the application**
    Open `http://localhost:3000` in your browser.